shashimalcse/authmcpproxy/README.md

 # AuthMCPProxy

 ## Overview
-AuthMCPProxy is a security middleware that sits in front of Message Context Protocol (MCP) servers to handle authentication and authorization.
-It acts as a proxy that intercepts incoming requests, validates authentication tokens, and forwards authorized requests to the underlying MCP server.
+AuthMCPProxy is a security middleware that support the Model Context Protocol (MCP) Authorization Specification (2025-03-26).
+It sits in front of MCP servers to handle authentication and authorization, acting as a proxy that intercepts incoming requests, validates authentication tokens, and forwards authorized requests to the underlying MCP server.

 ## How It Works
 1. AuthMCPProxy receives client requests intended for the MCP server